Cosmological Constraints on the Sign-Changeable Interactions: Introduction

 The most familiar interactions extensively considered in the literature (see e.g.~\cite{r2,r3,r4,r5,r6,r7,r8,r9,r10,r11,r12}) include $Q=3\alpha H\rho_m$, $Q=3\beta H\rho_{tot}$, and $Q=3\eta H\rho_{de}$.
-It is easy to see that these interactions are always positive or negative and hence cannot give the possibility to change their signs.
-However, recently Cai and Su~\cite{r15} argued that the sign of interaction $Q$ changed in the approximate redshift range of $0.45\,\lsim\, z\,\lsim\, 0.9$, by using a model-independent method to deal with the observational data.
-In fact, this result raises a remarkable problem.
+It is easy to see that these interactions are always positive or negative and hence cannot give the possibility to change their signs in the whole cosmic history.
+However, recently Cai and Su~\cite{r15} found that the sign of interaction $Q$ changed in the approximate redshift range of $0.45\,\lsim\, z\,\lsim\, 0.9$, by using a model-independent method to deal with the observational data.
+Obviously, this result raises a remarkable problem.
 Motivated by the work of Cai and Su, we have proposed a new type of interaction in a previous work~\cite{r16}, which is given by \be{eq3} Q=q(\alpha\dot{\rho}+3\beta H\rho)\,, \ee where $\alpha$ and $\beta$ are both dimensionless constants; the energy density $\rho$ could be $\rho_m$, $\rho_{tot}$ and $\rho_{de}$ for examples; the deceleration parameter \be{eq4} q\equiv -\frac{\ddot{a}}{aH^2}=-1-\frac{\dot{H}}{H^2}\,. \ee Obviously, this new type of interaction $Q$ can change its sign when our universe changes from deceleration ($q>0$) to acceleration ($q<0$).
 In fact, the deceleration parameter $q$ in $Q$ is the key ingredient of this new interaction, which makes our proposal different from the previous ones considered in the literature.
-Note that the term $\alpha\dot{\rho}$ in $Q$ is introduced from the dimensional point of view.
-One can remove this term by simply setting $\alpha=0$, and then $Q$ becomes $Q=3\beta qH\rho$.
+Note that the term $\alpha\dot{\rho}$ in $Q$ is introduced from the dimensional point of view (we refer to~\cite{r16} for details).
+One can remove this term by setting $\alpha=0$, and then $Q$ becomes simply $Q=3\beta qH\rho$ (in fact this is the very case which will be considered in the followings).